dschmenk/PLASMA/README.md

 Any function definition that involves parameters or local variables builds a local frame to contain the variables.
 Often called automatic variables, they only persist during the lifetime of the function.
 They are a very powerful tool when implementing recursive algorithms.
 PLASMA puts a limitation of 256 bytes for the size of the frame, due to the nature of the 6502 CPU (8-bit index register).
 With careful planning, this shouldn't be too constraining.

 One of the biggest problems to overcome with the 6502 is its very small hardware stack.
 Algorithms that incorporate recursive procedure calls are very difficult or slow on the 6502.
 PLASMA takes the middle ground when implementing local frames; a frame pointer on the zero page is indirectly indexed by the Y register.
 Because the Y register is only eight bits, the local frame size is limited to 256 bytes.
 256 bytes really are sufficient for all but the most complex of functions.
 With a little creative use of dynamic memory allocation, almost anything can be implemented without undue hassle.
 When a function with parameters is called, the first order of business is to allocate the frame, copy the parameters off the evaluation stack into local variables, and save a link to the previous frame.
-This is all done automatically with the ENTER opcode.
-The reverse takes place with the LEAVE opcode when the function exits.
+This is all done automatically with the `ENTER` opcode.
+The reverse takes place with the `LEAVE` opcode when the function exits.
 Functions that have neither parameters nor local variables forgo the frame build/destroy process.

 #### Local String Pool

 Any function that uses in-line strings may have those strings copied to the local string pool for usage.
 This allows string literals to exist in the same memory as the bytecode and only copied to main memory when used.
 The string pool is deallocated along with the local frame stack when the function exits.

-### The Bytecodes
+### The Opcodes

 The compact code representation comes through the use of opcodes closely matched to the PLASMA compiler.
 They are: